 Leaving a job often brings about a whirlwind of professional and financial changes.
 Among these considerations, managing any outstanding 401k or TSP loans is crucial.
 Understanding what happens to your loan when you exit or retire from your job is vital for safeguarding your retirement savings and avoiding potential penalties.

 When you quit your job, your usual method of repaying the loan through payroll deductions disappears.
 Most plans require repayment within a specified timeframe after termination, typically within 60 to 90 days.
 Failing to meet this obligation can have significant tax consequences.
-Moreover, each 401k have their own set of rules so you will need to verify the timeframe with the plan provider or administrator.
+Moreover, each 401k has its own set of rules, so you will need to verify the timeframe with the plan provider or administrator.
+For more details on handling a TSP or 401k loan after you leave, check out What Happens When You Retire or Quit with a TSP or 401k Loan Balance?

 Failing to repay the loan by the deadline can result in various consequences.
 Firstly, the outstanding loan balance is treated as a distribution, resulting in you owing income tax based on the loan amount.
 Early withdrawal penalties (10% of additional tax) may apply if you’re under age 59½.

 The answer is NO!
-You can not rollover a loan from an employer plan to an IRA or another employer plan.
+You cannot rollover a loan from an employer plan to an IRA or another employer plan.
 In fact, IRA guidelines do not allow any loans whatsoever.
 If you have a loan inside the IRA, that is a major violation of IRS rules, and your entire IRA account could be immediately subject to income tax.
+For an overview on rolling over old work retirement plans, read our guide to rolling over an old work retirement plan.

 The best strategy is to pay back the outstanding balance immediately.
 You want to contact the plan administrator to find out the timeframe and due date.
 Then, you need to review your income for the year and consult a tax advisor to review the overall impact since an unpaid loan balance is considered taxable income.
 While the best way to pay off the loan is using available cash or investments, you can also consider other loan options, such as a home equity loan, to pay back the loan.
 While using one loan to pay off another loan seems like a bad idea, it may be beneficial if you can spread out the tax liability over multiple years.